 For women who are breastfeeding, they are not advised to use combined oral contraception until after 6 months from delivery.
-If they are not breastfeeding, it can be used from 6 weeks after delivery onwards.
+It can be used 6 weeks after delivery if they are not breastfeeding.

 Postpartum healing tips

-There are some things that can speed up your recovery process, but understand that recovery is different for every mother as everyone’s body and pregnancy are unique.
+Some things can speed up your recovery process, but understand that recovery differs for every mother as everyone’s body and pregnancy are unique.
 Here is our advice for postpartum self-care for new moms.

 Maintaining a healthy diet is the first step to getting better.
 Try eating more whole grains, protein, fruits and vegetables.
 If you are breastfeeding, you should drink plenty of fluids too.

 Try to sleep as much as you can to help ease your tiredness and fatigue.
-Your baby might not have a routine of waking and sleeping, so you will have to get as much rest as you can.
+Your baby might not have a routine of waking and sleeping, so you must get as much rest as possible.

 Light and moderate exercise